b00f/lilak/README.md

 For installing Lilak on Mozilla Firefox just check [here](https://addons.mozilla.org/en-US/firefox/addon/lilak-persian-dictionary/).

-For installing Lilak on Google Chrome ...
-Commiing soon!
+Google Chrome (After version 51) you can active it at chrome://settings/languages

 ##About the Name